gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/JSON.md

   public final native double getChange() /*-{ return this.change; }-*/;
 </pre>
 <p>
-In both cases, you'll use JSNI.
+For the latter, you'll use JSNI.
 When the client-side code is compiled to JavaScript, the Java methods are replaced with the JavaScript exactly as you write it inside the tokens.
 </p>

 <h4>Coding with JSNI</h4>